Kyle Perry

 Kyle Blain Perry (born 5 March 1986) is an English former professional footballer who played as a forward.
-He is currently assistant manager at Romulus.
+He now hosts The Pezzadox Show podcast.

-Failing to make the first team at Walsall, Perry dropped into non-League circles with AFC Telford United, Sutton Coldfield Town, Hednesford Town, and Willenhall Town, before impressing when non-League Chasetown knocked Port Vale out of the FA Cup.
+Perry was in the youth system at Walsall before he dropped into non-League circles with AFC Telford United, Sutton Coldfield Town, Hednesford Town, and Willenhall Town, before impressing when non-League Chasetown knocked Port Vale out of the FA Cup.
 Failing to score for the Vale, he dropped down into the Conference National with Mansfield Town in June 2009.
 The following year, he moved on to Tamworth before signing with Lincoln in the summer of 2011.
 He re-joined his former club, AFC Telford United, on loan in January 2012 before signing with Nuneaton Town seven months later.
 He was loaned to Hereford United in October 2012.
 He joined Tamworth on loan in February 2013.
 He joined Altrincham in May 2013 and helped the club to win promotion out of the Conference North via the play-offs in 2014.
 He later played for Hednesford Town, Worcester City, Stafford Rangers, Barwell, Stourbridge, Coalville Town, Bromsgrove Sporting, Alvechurch, Stratford Town, Redditch United, Kettering Town, Nuneaton Borough (again), Chasetown (again), Atherstone Town, West Didsbury & Chorlton and Shepshed Dynamo.

+He now hosts The Pezzadox Show podcast hosting guests including comedians, cancer survivors, and sports stars.